brandonaaron/jquery-expandable/README.markdown

 * `maxRows` - The maximum number of rows the textarea can be expanded to.
 Default is false which will allow the textarea to keep expanding.

+## Dynamic Updating

+If you need, you can trigger an update to the textarea by doing the following:

+    $('textarea').trigger('update');

+This is useful if you are injecting content into the textarea via JavaScript.

 ## License

 The expandable plugin is licensed under the MIT License (LICENSE.txt).